mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The protocol is designed in a way that limits the server-side (AS and DS) metadata footprint.
-The DS only persists data required for the delivery of messages and avoid Personally Identifiable Information (PII) or other sensitive metadata wherever possible.
-A Messaging Service provider that has control over both the AS and the DS, will not be able to correlate encrypted messages forwarded by the DS, with the initial public keys signed by the AS.
+The DS only persists data required for the delivery of messages and avoids Personally Identifiable Information (PII) or other sensitive metadata wherever possible.

 ### Federation

 The protocol aims to be compatible with federated environments.
-While this document does not specify all necessary mechanisms required for federation, multiple MLS implementations can interoperate and to form federated systems.
+While this document does not specify all necessary mechanisms required for federation, multiple MLS implementations can interoperate and to form federated systems if they use compatible wire encodings.

 ### Compatibility with future versions of MLS